-In a new series, we go behind the stalls to discover the positive environmental and social practices that underpin many of Borough’s traders.
-This month, Isabelle Legeron, who supplies natural wine to Elliot’s Café and curates its all-natural wine list, on the environmental advantages of producing wine organically
+As part of a series in which we go behind the stalls to discover the positive environmental and social practices that underpin Borough’s traders, Isabelle Legeron – who supplies natural wine to Elliot’s and curates its all-natural wine list – explains the environmental advantages of producing wine organically

 “It’s almost as if we don’t consider alcohol as something that is grown and produced, and then consumed,” master of wine and natural wine connoisseur Isabelle Legeron marvels.
 “So many people are super-conscious of what they eat, then buy a cheap bottle of wine from the off-licence.
 But if you are basing your day to day decisions around caring for the environment, which I believe we all should, then natural wine can be an extension of that.”